Quasi-linear equation $\Delta_pv+av^q=0$ on manifolds with integral bounded Ricci curvature and geometric applications: Introduction

-The rest of our paper is organized as follows.
-In section 2, we will give the volume estimate of a geodesic ball $B_R$ in $(M, g)$ on which a {\it $\chi$-type Sobolev inequality} holds.
-Section 3 is devoted to a meticulous estimate of $\sL \left(|\nabla \log v|^{2\alpha}\right)$ (the explicit definition of the operator $\mathcal{L}$is given in \eqref{linea}).
-The proofs of our main results reveal that, by selecting an appropriate parameter $\alpha$, we can establish effective integral estimates for the gradient of positive solutions to equation \eqref{equ0}.
-In particular, when $\ric_-$ satisfies the condition stated in Theorem \ref{main} or Theorem \ref{main3}, we obtain a $L^{\theta\chi}$ bound of $|\nabla \log v|$.
-The crucial thing is this bound only depends on the volume and the radius of the geometric ball.
-With this integral bound in hand, we then apply the Nash-Moser iteration scheme to complete the proof of \thmref{main3}.
-In section 4, we continue to prove \thmref{theorem0} by choosing suitable auxiliary functions.
-In Section 5 we provide the proof of \thmref{end} and \thmref{main4}.
+The rest of the paper is organized as follows.
+In Section~2, we derive a volume estimate for geodesic balls $B_R$ in $(M,g)$ under the assumption that $(M,g)$ satisfies a \emph{$\chi$-type Sobolev inequality}.
+Section~3 is devoted to a careful estimate of $\sL\!\left(|\nabla \log v|^{2\alpha}\right)$ (the operator $\sL$ is defined explicitly in \eqref{linea}).
+Our proofs show that, by choosing a suitable parameter $\alpha$, one can obtain effective integral estimates for the gradient of positive solutions to \eqref{equ0}.
+In particular, under the assumptions of Theorem~\ref{main} or Theorem~\ref{main3}, we obtain an $L^{\theta\chi}$ bound for $|\nabla \log v|$.
+Crucially, this bound depends only on the radius and the volume of the geodesic ball.
+With this integral bound in hand, we then apply the Nash--Moser iteration scheme to complete the proof of \thmref{main3}.
+In Section~4, we proceed to prove \thmref{theorem0} by choosing appropriate auxiliary functions.
+Finally, in Section~5 we prove \thmref{end} and \thmref{main4}.